zulip/zulip/docs/translating/translating.md

 if setting one up is a problem for you, ask in chat.zulip.org and we can usually just deploy the latest translations there.

-- First, download the updated resource files from Transifex using the `tools/i18n/sync-translations` command (it will require some [initial setup](internationalization.md#transifex-cli-setup)).
-This command will download the resource files from Transifex and replace your local resource files with them, and then compile them.
-You can now test your translation work in the Zulip UI.
+- First, download the updated resource files from Transifex using the command `tools/i18n/sync-translations`.
+The terminal will ask you to insert your API token if this is the first time you are testing your translations.
+Here's the documentation for the [initial setup](internationalization.md#transifex-cli-setup)).
+This command will download the Transifex resource files, replace your local resource files with them and compile them.
+You can now test your translation work in the Zulip user interface

 There are a few ways to see your translations in the Zulip UI: